 We believe that our DX solutions can contribute to this field as well.
-Specifically, we will realize DX in building construction by connecting the gap between design (BIM, the virtual digital
+Specifically, we will realize DX in building construction by connecting the gap between design (BIM, the virtual digital world) and the construction site (the real analog world) with our technology, thereby promoting the automation of the construction process.

-What kind of ideas are behind the various creative businesses you have created?
+Q What kind of ideas are behind the various creative businesses you have created?